 Picture 42 - Leave your functional corridor with the sliding door in the closets.

 Picture 43 - Put a stylish sliding door in the social area.

-In this project, the kitchen is isolated through the black sliding door, which goes from floor to ceiling and has a glossy and mirrored finish.
+In this project, the kitchen is isolated through the black sliding door that goes from floor to ceiling and has a glossy and mirrored finish.

 Image 44 - Metal sliding door.

-In a small apartment, the finish of the rail and the floor has the same characteristics, which is fundamental to leave the result beautiful and harmonic.
+In a small apartment, the finish of the rail and the floor has the same characteristics, which is fundamental to make the result beautiful and harmonic.

 Picture 46 - TV panel with sliding door.